Yusuffrih/Boots-Review-MS3/README.md

 | Compatable                                       |   Yes  |    Yes  |  Yes |

 ### Bugs
+I ran into some issues throughout the development phase of the project.
+Some of these are logged here:

+#### Bug 1
+**Bug** - Review card dropdowns would expand for each review card when the read button in the review card was pressed instead of just the relevant review expanding.

+**Fix** - I realised that I wasn’t giving them unique id and data-target values which caused them to all expand at the same time.
+To fix this I used 'collapse-{{loop.index}}' to target the collapse items of the review cards and then give it the index in the list of reviews to give it an indvidual id.

+#### Bug 2
+**Bug** - Could not access the collections in the DB that had a Dash (“-“) in the name of the collection.

+**Fix** - Had to delete the collection and rename it and recreate the collection.
+Unfortunately, I could not simply rename the collections.

+#### Bug 3
+**Bug** - Could not render the edit profile function as I was not passing the correct variable into the template.
+I was also trying to render a template that did not exist yet.

+**Fix** - I created the template needed that I was trying to render and included the correct template in the backend to render and made sure I was passing the profile object to the page to render the data from the database through jinja syntax.

+#### Bug 4
+**Bug** - When I put in a modal for defensive programming when trying to delete a category from the database, I did not assign the modal an unique id and so the first item on the database would delete.

+Fix- To counter this, I used “modal-{{loop.index}}” to give each modal a unique id and then input that into the data-target attribute for the button to delete.
+This was a very similar issue to the first bug.

+#### Bug 5
+**Bug** - Tried to make the date of boots review automatically become the ‘today’ date using - ‘from datetime import datetime” and use this in the backend to autofill the field in the database.

+**Fix** - Had to use ‘from datetime import date’ instead as of 'from datetime import datetime' which fixed the issue.
+This was a learning that I got from [Odoo](https://www.odoo.com/forum/help-1/how-to-auto-fill-datefield-with-today-date-23928)

+#### Bug 6
+**Bug** - Edit category and edit make functions were not operating correctly as I was not performing the correct conditional checks.
+I was checking if the item being edited matched an existing item in the database (which was true as it was being edited, not added).
+**Fix** - I had to change the conditional check to ensure that the new user input did not match an existing category or make in the database.

+#### Bug 7
+**Bug** - The background colour of the modal which appeared during the attempt to delete a review was being inherited from the review card itself due to the way that I was targeting the element

+**Fix** - I had to change the way I targeted the review card in the css sheet which then allowed the modal to have its own background colour and not inherit it.

+#### Bug 7
+**Bug** - Hero image on the home page had different shades of darkness in it which made the overlay text on it hard to see at times.
+I really wanted to use that particular image though as I liked it.

+**Fix** - I had to add an extra div around the hero image section and then give it an opaque background colour that I wanted to overlay ontop of the hero image.This made the text much easier to read.

 ## Deployment
 All of the code was written in Gitpod, a cloud-based IDE.
 Github is used in conjunction with Gitpod you can deploy your project to Github Pages through the following steps: